A Deep Reinforcement Learning Based Motion Cueing Algorithm for Vehicle Driving Simulation: Conclusion

 To demonstrate the functionality of RL-based MCA, a specific use case is created where stochasticity is used to add variance to the input trajectories.
 These are various lateral movements that resemble a lane change or an evasive maneuver.
 The time, direction and amplitude of these movements are stochastically selected.
 The resulting lateral translational acceleration and angular velocity are then used as reference signals in the training process.
 The trained RL-based MCA is thus capable of performing an optimized movement of the motion simulator for any lateral motion within the defined set.
 For validation, the standardized maneuver of a double lane change is used.
 A CW filter optimized specifically for this trajectory is used as a benchmark algorithm.
 Evaluation of the perceived acceleration and angular velocity shows that RL-based MCA achieves improvement in motion while reducing the linear workspace usage of the MSP.
 The correlation coefficients of both translational and rotational motion directions increase, the translational RMS error decreases and the error of the angular velocity remains within the defined perception threshold.
 Furthermore, the false cues that occur when using the optimized CW could be successfully eliminated.
 Hence, both the feasibility of applying RL to MCAs and the resulting improvement in motion simulation can be demonstrated.

 Further work can investigate an extension of the training data to obtain a more versatile MCA.
 Furthermore, a consideration of the vestibular system in the training process could improve the performance and a change of the limitation of the workspace from Cartesian to joint angle space could be investigated.
+In addition to extending the functionality of the MCA, future studies should also look more closely at the deep RL methodology used.
+In addition to comparing different training algorithms, the choice of training hyperparameters may also be investigated.